Vanille-N/fling/README.md

 - `game` stores information on which moves to undo/redo if wanted;
 - `solve` is asynchronous to enable real-time feedback;
 - the solving process was integrated with the main game;
-- animations were a pain do deal with;
-- so were keyboard events;
+- ergonomics of load/write/edit were improved;
-- I did my best so that load/save would be ergonomic;
 - more keyboard controls were added and help messages are shown;
-- I had fun with the `ball` graphics;
+- visuals (graphics and animations) were greatly improved;
 - you can play by your preferred game variant.

 ## 4. Thoughts